abaldeo/CS410_CourseProject/README.md

 ## Overview

 CourseBuddy is a Chrome extension designed to enhance the Coursera Online Learning Platform, allowing students to upload lecture transcripts and slides (PDF/PPT) for automated summarization.
 These documents will be indexed in a vector database.
-Subsequently, we will employ the Retrieval Augmentation Generation (RAG) technique, in combination with a powerful language model like ChatGPT/LLAMA2, to build a Q&A chatbot interface based on the uploaded course content.
+Subsequently, we will employ the Retrieval Augmentation Generation (RAG) technique, in combination with a large language model like ChatGPT/LLAMA2, to build a Q&A chatbot interface based on the uploaded course content.
 The full project proposal and progress reports are stored in this repository under the reports folder.

 ## Team Members